ecerami/clicksim/README.md

 Experimental scripts to generate simulated cBioPortal data for import to ClickHouse.

-Note that this script currently only creates simulated mutation and copy number data, assuming a gene panel of ~500 genes.
+Note that this script currently creates simulated mutation and copy number data, assuming a gene panel of ~500 genes.
+It also creates simulated patient-level or sample-level data.

 Create new clickhouse database: